 My printed objects – my zines and books – act as a vehicle to compress visual representations of these themes and create an intimate space and proximity in which the viewer can have their own conversation with the work.

 I tend to use a variety of instruments and materials to serve my visual language, and though it may be perceived as being (consistently) inconsistent, the methodology of my approach is self-contained within an overseeing arc.
-Despite the variety of disciplines that I employ, at its core, my photography always addresses the same fundamental themes.
+Despite the variety of techniques that I employ, at its core, my photography always addresses the same fundamental themes.

-I see my publishing endeavours as being equally valuable to all my creative facets, and my exploration in all these alternate modes of creativity has nurtured my discovery of my own personality and as an artist.
+I see my publishing endeavours as being equally valuable to all my creative facets, and my exploration in all these alternate modes of creativity has nurtured the discovery of my own personality and as an artist.